Does this test have other names?

 You don't usually need to prepare for this test.
-Your healthcare provider will tell you whether you will need to avoid eating or drinking in the hours before the test. especially those that prevent blood clotting.
-Be sure your provider knows about all herbs, vitamins, and supplements you are taking.
+Your healthcare provider will tell you if you will need to not eat or drink in the hours before the test.
+Your provider those that prevent blood clotting.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't